-Just like in New York, Biking in Bangkok seams impossible to do.
-The city center is so crowded that you can hardly move – by taxi, by tuk-tuk, by bicycles or even on foot.
+Just like in New York, Biking in Bangkok seems impossible to do.
+The city center is so crowded that you can hardly move – by taxi, by tuk-tuk, by bicycle or even on foot.
 The only reason we joined a bicycle tour in Bangkok was our curiosity to see the magic happen.
 And magic it was!

 Surfing the Internet for “bicycle tours Thailand” gave us many results.
 The one that caught our eyes was the website of Spice Roads – a bicycle touring company specializing not just in Biking in Bangkok, but also in bicycle riding all over the Far East (Cambodia, Laos, Vietnam, China, Japan, Bhutan, India and more).

 As we did not have more than one day, the best trip for us was the “Bangkok Jungle” half-day trip.

 It was not a typical “mountain biking in thailand” experience, but it was not an urban biking experience either.

 They say that “a picture is worth a thousand words,” so I will just show some of the many pictures we took on our trip to Bangkok.